 Wild animals like birds, squirrels, possums and mice carry bugs such as mites, fleas, and ticks.
 Properly sealing your home will prevent these creatures from carrying additional pests into your home

 In the spring and summer months when bugs are particularly active, a regular indoor pest control regimen is recommended.
-Non-toxic Indoor pesticides are your best option, as they are both highly effective and safe for use around family and pets.
+Non-toxic Indoor pesticides like Cedarcide Original are your best option, as they are both highly effective and safe for use around family and pets.

-Use these insecticides as both a spot killer and as a preventative solution.
-Regularly spraying window sills, doorways, baseboards, counter tops, attics, basements and other possible entry points will create a repellent barrier against insects and other bugs (we recommend doing this weekly during spring/summer months, or as needed).
+Use Cedarcide Original as both a spot killer and as a preventative solution.
+Regularly spraying window sills, doorways, baseboards, counter tops, attics, basements and other possible entry points will create a repellent barrier against insects and other bugs.
+We suggest doing this weekly during spring/summer months, or as needed.

 Pets and people are a common vehicle for bugs to enter our homes.
 Before (and after) going outdoors for walks, hikes, dog park visits, etc, it’s important to guard yourself and your pet against biting bugs like fleas and ticks (always check your pet for ticks, too!).
 Carrying a small bottle of pet-safe bug repellent in your purse or pocket makes this easy.

 Where do most bugs come from?
 You guessed it: your yard!
 Not surprisingly, bug-proofing your yard is one of the most important steps to bug-proofing your home.
-During the spring and summer months, sticking to an outdoor pest control regimen is essential.
+Sticking to an outdoor pest control regimen is essential.

-We recommend treating your yard with an non-toxic, plant-safe outdoor pesticide monthly or as needed.
-Cedarwood chips can also be used to create a repellent perimeter around your lawn and home.
+We recommend treating your yard with PCO Choice monthly or as needed.
+Cedarwood granules can also be used to create a repellent perimeter around your lawn and home.
 Simply sprinkle the chips along your home’s foundation and fence line, as well as any insect trouble areas.
-(Tip: Cedarwood chips can also be used inside dog bed coverings to deter biting insects, or hung in stockings and placed within closets to repel damaging bugs like moths).
+(Tip: Cedarwood granules can also be used inside dog bed coverings to deter biting insects, or hung in stockings and placed within closets to repel damaging bugs like moths).